 Waist to Hip Ratio

 However, unlike the BMI, it does not have several classifications and a different range of both genders.
-It indicates underweight at less than 0.72, ideal at less than 0.80, overweight ranging between 0.80 to 0.84 and obese above 0.85 in the case of the female.

-The Waist to Hip ratio is very helpful as it tells about the exact body fat distribution in the body and helps to determine whether an individual is having the apple shaped body with excessive weight deposited around the waist or pear-shaped body with excessive weight spread around the hips.
+The Waist to Hip ratio is very helpful as it tells about the exact body fat distribution in the body and helps to determine whether an individual is having the apple shaped body with excessive weight deposited around the waist or pear-shaped body with the excessive weight spread around the hips.

-As a word of caution, the individual must look straight ahead, with keeping the shoulders down and without hunching in order to get the correct measurement.
-Though there is no exact range to classify being overweight or obese, it has been found by several studies that a neck circumference of about 40 cm in case of men and about 35 cm in case of women is usually considered as a sign of potential obesity and should be considered as a threat.
+As a word of caution, the individual must look straight ahead, keeping the shoulders down and without hunching in order to get the correct measurement.
+Though there is no exact range to classify being overweight or obese, it has been found that a neck circumference of about 40 cm in case of men and about 35 cm in case of women is usually considered as a sign of potential obesity and should be considered as a threat.

 People who are obese, irrespective of its sub-category, should definitely consult for bariatric surgery, as it is a feasible way to treat obesity for them.
 The people who are overweight but yet, come across many obesity-associated conditions such as joint pain or fatigue and so on, should also consider getting some suitable obesity treatment.